-For the infrastructure needs analysis, the required data points can and should be pulled from the Technology Readiness Inventory (TRI).
-The baseline should be carried forward from the 2014 plan.
-Please describe below if the district target has changed.
+For the infrastructure needs analysis, the required data points can and should be pulled from the Technology Readiness Inventory (TRI) if the data is accurate.
 Districts may choose to add any additional metrics that may be appropriate.

-rastructure Needs Analysis equired) Baseline from 2014 Actual from Spring 2015 Target Date for Target to be Achieved (year) Gap to be addressed (Actual minus Target) II.B.1.
-Student to Computer Device Ratio 1.33:1 1.33:1 1.07:1 2016 0.26 II.B.2.
-Count of student instructional desktop computers meeting specifications 416 416 416 2016 0 II.B.3.
-Count of student instructional mobile computers (laptops) meeting specifications 652 652 902 2016 250 II.B.4.
-Count of student web-thin client computers meeting specifications 0 0 0 N/A N/A II.B.5.
-Count of student large screen tablets meeting specifications 4 4 4 2016 0 II.B.6.
-Percent of schools meeting recommended bandwidth standard 0% 0% 100% 2016 100% II.B.7.
-Percent of wireless classrooms (802.11n or higher) 0% 0% 100% 2019 100% rastructure equired) Needs Analysis Baseline from 2014 Actual from Spring 2015 Target Date for Target to be Achieved (year) Gap to be addressed (Actual minus Target) II.B.8.
-District comple security assess bmission of N/A N/A N/A N/A N/A II.B.9.
-District suppor two versions t of browsei s in the last N/A YES YES School Year Y/N
+Infrast ructure Needs Analysis (Required) Baseline Target Date for Target to be Achieved (year) 1.
+Student to Computer Device Ratio 29% 46% 2015 2.
+Count of student instructional desktop computers meeting specifications 416 416 2015 3.
+Count of student instructional mobile computers (laptops) meeting specifications 492 652 2015 4.
+Count of student web-thin client computers meeting specifications 0 0 N/A 5.
+Count of student large screen tablets meeting specifications 4 4 2015 6.
+Percent of schools meeting recommended bandwidth standard 0% 100% 2016 7.
+Percent of wireless classrooms (802.11n or higher) 0% 100% 2019 Provid ructure Needs Analysis (District led) Baseline Target Date for Target to be Achieved (year) 8.
+9. 10.